jarodburchill/ProjectAutomation/EDITORS.md

 2. Copy it.
 3. Go to the start menu (or Flie Explorer), right-click This PC and select Properties.
 4. Go to Advanced - Eviroment Variables - New.
-5. Set the name to "<editor-name> .", and the value to the path where subl.exe/whichever editor is kept.
+5. Set the name to "editor-name .", and the value to the path where subl.exe/whichever editor is kept.
 6. Click OK, then **MAKE SURE to set the editor variable in script.config to the name of the variable (without the dot).**
 7. Restart the command terminal and rerun the script.